 Chain Link Fence as Support

 If you have chain link fencing, use it to guide your zucchinis upward.
 It’s a practical way to utilize existing structures in your garden.
+Growing climbing plants is also one of the best ways to cover a chain link fence if you want more privacy.

 Simple Stake and Twine